H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 ## 14.5 Temporal Organization and Decay

 In many neuro-inspired designs, hippocampal systems maintain a temporal hierarchy of memories and implement decay.
-As of March 15, 2026, Ms. Jarvis has deployed the first phase of temporal organization: the GBIM confidence decay system.
+As of March 15–18, 2026, Ms. Jarvis has deployed the first phase of temporal organization: the GBIM confidence decay system, the `autonomous_learner` growth curve, and the Phase 1.45 active retrieval pathway.

-**Current behavior (March 15, 2026)**
+**Current behavior (March 18, 2026)**
 Every GBIM entity in the relevant worldview receives a normalized belief row with `last_verified`, `confidence_decay`, and `needs_verification` fields.
 The `confidence_decay` multiplier is applied at Phase 5 of every production 9-phase pipeline request (Chapter 17), attenuating response confidence proportionally to how long an entity has gone without verification.
 At the March 15 launch baseline, 100% of 5,416,521 entities carry `needs_verification=TRUE` — the expected initial state, not a data quality error.
-No in-repo code yet deletes, aggregates, or down-samples entities based on age beyond this decay mechanism, so the effective behavior remains an ever-growing world-model and hippocampal index with decay-weighted confidence.
+The `autonomous_learner` collection provides a complementary temporal signal through its growth curve: records accumulating at ~288/day represent the system's lived engagement history, with older records naturally becoming less semantically prominent as newer interactions are added and the nearest-neighbor retrieval at Phase 1.45 surfaces the most relevant.

 **POC verification loop (planned, highest-priority future work)** The POC (Point of Contact) verification loop will automate the process of re-contacting a resource's designated point of contact when `needs_verification=TRUE` and resetting `confidence` to 1.0 on confirmation.
-This is the primary mechanism for clearing the initial 100% flagged state and for maintaining temporal freshness of hippocampal memory.
+This is the primary mechanism for clearing the initial 100% flagged state and for maintaining temporal freshness of GBIM-anchored hippocampal memory.
 Until implemented, the flag-and-attenuate approach via `confidence_decay` serves as the operative temporal decay mechanism.

 **Planned temporal hierarchy**
 Beyond the current decay system, the design anticipates:

 - A recent window of high-granularity belief and hippocampal entries suitable for detailed forensic analysis.
-- Intermediate summarizations that merge multiple similar entities or interactions into trend-level records.
+- Intermediate summarizations that merge multiple similar entities or interactions into trend-level records across both `geospatialfeatures` and `autonomous_learner`.
 - A long-term backbone of especially important precedents, patterns, and governance-relevant insights that are protected from aggressive pruning.

 These behaviors can be implemented as periodic jobs or 69-DGM-driven optimization steps (Chapter 32) over the GBIM and ChromaDB layers.
 For now, descriptions of temporal hierarchy beyond `confidence_decay` should be understood as forward-looking design notes grounded in the current always-append behavior with decay-weighted confidence.